 Don’t waste billable hours on the lookout for projects.
 Get to know Talented’s free outsourced customer acquisition and open projects here!

-Talented is a community for developers and designers that strives to shake up the general way of recruiting software professionals in Finland and worldwide.
-The community includes over 2000 techies and over 150 partner companies.
-Join the community here and share your knowledge, ask questions, and connect with both the hiring companies and the other techies who geek on the same stuff you do!
+Talented is a community for over 2000 developers and designers and over 150 companies.
+We strive to shake up the general way of recruiting software professionals in Finland and worldwide.
+Stay up to date on Finnish software industry insights and connect with both the hiring companies and the other techies who geek on the same stuff you do, and join the Talented Developer Community today!

 Talented also helps techies to find new jobs and projects, brainstorm career paths and become an entrepreneur free of charge.